Family Stories

 Potential Plus UK believes that children and young adults of all ages and abilities, including those with high learning potential, should be given the best chance to succeed in life and to fulfil that potential.

-Discover how we support children and young people, their families and their schools in these family stories
+Discover how we support children and young people, their families and their schools and hear from young people themselves about what interests them.

 He’s Not a Bad Kid, Just Misunderstood: Ben’s Story